 - Increase the distance you walk gradually each week, reaching 15km two weeks before you travel.

 - Walk with your gear and day backpack on so you get used to the weight and make changes accordingly (remember, if you travel with IrelandWays.com your big luggage will be transferred from hotel to hotel so you only need a day backpack for your liquids and other essentials).

-- Try to combine running with walking to build stamina and resistance (ideally, middle of your first month training).
+- Try to combine running with walking to build stamina and resistance (ideally, the middle of your first-month training).

 - Listen to your body, both during training and during your walking holiday.
 If you feel you should take a rest, you probably need one!

 - If you are walking over two weeks we advise you to factor in some rest days along the way.
 Choose the bigger towns to explore and book in an extra night to explore and allow your body to recover.